 - Tightly hold the dough with one hand and stretch it with the palm of the other hand;

-- Cut your dough into two halves; roll out a half at a time and keep the other one under the tea-towel;
+- Cut your dough into two halves; roll out a half at a time and keep the other one under the tea towel;

 - Using a rolling pin, roll out a thin circle;

-- Repeat with the remaining dough;
+- Repeat this with the remaining dough;

 - If you use a pasta machine, divide the dough into 4 parts, press them out flat and make 4 lumps as wide as your pasta machine; roll the first lump of pasta in the penultimate widest setting.
 Repeat with the remaining lumps.
 Then fold the pasta sheets into three and roll them through again.
 Repeat 3 or 4 times without folding the pasta sheets; each time click the machine down a setting.
 Let the pasta sheets dry for 10-15 minutes.

-- Make a 25x20cm rectangle with a thick squared bladed knife;
+- Make a 10” x 8-inch (25x20cm) rectangle with a thick square-bladed knife;

 - Then cut into squares around the filling to give the traditional shape of ravioli;

-- Let them rest for one hours, after 30 turn them upside down;
+- Let them rest for one hour; after 30 minutes, turn them upside down;

 A few tips to make perfect pasta: